Scion Transmission Problems and Causes

 Scions that use a 6-speed automatic transmission, either a U760E inside a second-generation Scion tC or an A960E found in Scion FR-S, can develop a noticeable grinding noise from the engine bay while driving.
 A mild vibration can sometimes accompany this.

 The noise and vibration frequency will increase as the vehicle speeds up.
-In the initial phases, this will happen only when the vehicle is cold, but with time can become a constant issue.
+In the initial phases, this will happen only when the vehicle is cold, but it can become a constant issue with time.

 Possible causes

 - Worn or damaged rear cover bearing, which happens as a result of high mileage or poor maintenance.
-Situations like transmission fluid low level or skipped fluid changes will cause overheating, which results in bearing damage or excessive wear.
+Situations like low transmission fluid levels or skipped fluid changes will cause overheating, resulting in bearing damage or excessive wear.
 Replacing the bearing is the only solution.

-Scion FR-S model that uses a 6-speed automatic transmission, designated as A960E, can have issues that affect 2-3 gear shifts.
-This will either be a delayed, harsh upshift on accelerations or a harsh downshift from 3th to 2nd gear while coasting.
+Scion FR-S model that uses a 6-speed automatic transmission, designated as A960E, can have issues that affect 2nd-3rd gear shifts.
+This will either be a delayed, harsh upshift on accelerations or a harsh downshift from 3rd to 2nd gear while coasting.
 In some cases, there will be a surge in engine speed.
 If severe enough, this may trigger a check engine light.

 Possible causes